ChrisCinelli/stanfordAngularJs/README.md

   * Add angular-messages

 ### In a hurry?
   You can skip the "Get Ready".
-Just clone this repo and run `npm install` and `bower install`.
+Just clone this repo and run `git checkout start-here`, `npm install` and `bower install`.

 ## Questions?
   Send me an email [here](mailto:chris@allestelle.com).